usandoval/log_analysis/scripts/README.md

 Options:

-`  -h, --help            show this help message and exit`
+-h, --help show this help message and exit

-`  -f FILE, --file FILE  Path to file to be analyzed`
+-f FILE, --file FILE  Path to file to be analyzed

-` -a {show,requests,urls,ip,ip-detailed,summary,report}, --action {show,requests,urls,ip,ip-detailed,summary,report}`
+-a {show,requests,urls,ip,ip-detailed,summary,report}, --action {show,requests,urls,ip,ip-detailed,summary,report}

+---

 Operations to be performed:
     - "show" - Show basic data in columns
     - "requests" - Total number of requests